Condensed PMP Knowledge Map for Exam Day

 - Org structures: Functional (dual authority), Matrix (resource sharing), Projectized (PM authority high).

-- PMO types: Suportive, Controlling, Directive.
+- PMO types: Supportive, Controlling, Directive.

 - Sponsor funds; escalate beyond PM’s control.